-Walt Della worked on the openfga/sdk-generator repository, delivering a unified SSL/TLS handling strategy across both sync and REST API clients.
-By reusing the SSL context in the sync client and simplifying the REST client’s configuration to rely on a provided ssl_context, Walt addressed performance regressions introduced by OpenSSL 3.0+, reducing connection times and improving startup latency.
-This approach consolidated TLS configuration, lowered maintenance overhead, and enhanced security by minimizing the configuration surface area.
-Walt’s work, primarily using Python and leveraging skills in network programming and performance optimization, established a more reliable and maintainable foundation for future backend enhancements.
+Walt Della developed a unified SSL/TLS handling strategy for the openfga/sdk-generator repository, focusing on both sync and REST API clients.
+By reusing the SSL context in the sync client, Walt addressed performance regressions introduced by OpenSSL 3.0+, reducing TLS connection times and improving startup latency.
+In the REST client, he streamlined configuration by removing redundant certificate parameters and standardizing on a provided ssl_context, which simplifies maintenance and enhances security.
+This work, implemented in Python and Mustache, demonstrates depth in backend and network programming, resulting in a more reliable, maintainable, and secure foundation for future API client enhancements.

 September 2025 (openfga/sdk-generator): Delivered a unified TLS strategy across the sync and REST clients.
 Reused the SSL context in the sync client to address OpenSSL 3.0+ performance regressions and simplified REST client TLS configuration by removing redundant parameters in favor of a provided ssl_context.
 These changes reduce connection times, lower maintenance burden, and improve cross-client reliability, establishing a cleaner, more secure TLS surface for future enhancements.